-20.4.7 Overall CLEAR Recruitment Strategy:
+20.5.7 Overall CLEAR Recruitment Strategy:

 The participating sites will use common methods for the recruitment of potential participants.
 This primarily involves directly approaching potential participants who are regularly attending the clinic or have been referred.
 Once a potential participant is identified and approached, they will be told about the CLEAR trial and given a recruitment pack that contains an invitation letter, patient information sheet and informed consent form.
-Potential participants are screened from databases and in this instance the recruitment pack is posted to their home address.
+Potential participants are screened from databases and in this instance the recruitment pack is posted to their home address including patients that have previously indicated that they are interested in the study.
 After being given this recruitment pack, the patient will be able to assimilate the information and ask the study team any initial questions.
-In addition to this direct approach, patient electronic databases may be screened for eligible participants, who would then be sent a recruitment pack by post.
-Patients are usually given 48 hours to consider the information before being followed up by the study team.
+In addition to this direct approach, patient electronic databases may be screened for eligible participants and they will then be followed up by the study team.
 If a patient wishes to enrol in the CLEAR trial they will arrange a visit to their recruiting site, clarify any further queries and complete the informed consent form in the presence of a study staff member.

-20.4.8 SWATs A and B
+20.5.8 SWATs A and B

-20.4.8.1 Outcome Measures:
+20.5.8.1 Outcome Measures: